ppy/osu-wiki/wiki/Glossary/en.md

 - For osu!taiko, a collection of flowers will _burst_ behind pippidon
 - For osu!mania, a character will _burst_ from the right side of the stage (or left side if specified in the `skin.ini`)

 In addition to this, for osu!standard, osu!taiko, and osu!catch, stars will shoot out from either the left or right side of the playfield, for combos less than 100, then both sides for combos 100 or higher.
-For osu!mania, the starts will shoot out from the stage.
+For osu!mania, the stars will shoot out from the stage.

 Combobursts can be disabled in the options.